What is Plugging My Drains?

 Clogged drains surely rate as one of the most annoying plumbing problems you can encounter.
-Because water refuses to drain sufficiently, you are left to struggle through all the slime and bad odors emanating from the sink, bath or pipes.
+Because water refuses to drain sufficiently, you are left to struggle through all the slime and bad odours emanating from the sink, bath, or pipes.
 The reasons for drain clogs in the kitchen, bathroom, or toilet can be quite surprising or just the usual suspects.
-Knowing the likely and unlikely ones can help you fix the problem with the help of a professional.
+Knowing the likely and unlikely ones can help you fix the problem and avoid getting a drain cleaning service from a professional plumber.

 Bathroom Drain Gunk